Mong Kok: Food

 The Mong Kok area has many food-booths selling traditional snacks such as fish balls, fried beancurd (tofu) and various dim sum.
-These fingerfoods are very popular in Hong Kong, especially for folks on the run.
-In addition, there are restaurants serving different kinds of cuisine, ranging from Japanese to Thai to Italian.
+These fingerfoods are very popular in Hong Kong, especially for people on the run.
+In addition, there are restaurants serving different kinds of cuisine, ranging from Japanese to Thai and Italian.

 Built heritage

 Built heritage in Mong Kok includes: